simonteozw/tp/docs/UserGuide.md

 Examples: `L edit 1 m/CS2103T n/tutorial d/2pm - 3pm Monday`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Lesson list.
+Remark: The `INDEX` provided must be positive and cannot be larger than the number of Lessons.
 At least 1 field must be provided for editing. i.e. `L edit 1` is not allowed.

 ### Delete
-For: Delete all lessons of that type
+For: Delete the lesson with the specified `INDEX`

 Format: `L delete INDEX`

 Examples: `L delete 1`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Lesson list.
+Remark: The `INDEX` provided must be positive and cannot be larger than number of Lessons.

 ## Task <a name="task"></a>